mjn2max/mjn2max.github.io/_posts/2023-01-14-work-on-things-you-are-passionate.markdown

 ---
-title: Work On Things You Love
+title: Work On Things You Are Passionate
 layout: post
 date: '2023-01-14 22:44:00'
 image: "/assets/images/markdown.jpg"